 What is hyperhidrosis?

-Hyperhidrosis is a condition that refers to excessive sweating or increases in perspiration than required to keep body temperature.
-In this condition patient have excessive sweating on different parts of body including underarms, foot sole and palms.
-Sweating on foot sole and palms starts at an early age of 13 while underarms sweating in the late teenage.
+Hyperhidrosis is a condition that refers to excessive sweating or increases in perspiration than required to keep the body temperature.
+In this condition, patient have excessive sweating on different parts of the body including underarms, foot sole, and palms.
+Sweating on foot sole and palms starts at an early age of 13 while underarms sweating in the late teens.
 This condition can further be divided in to two types.

 - Primary hyperhidrosis in which few body parts sweat